Dimkarodinz/mysql_to_pg_dump/README.md

 Technically, it is not a dump - but result is almost the same.

 ## Usage
-Copy content of remote mysql db to tmp/db_server_data as .txt files.
+Copy content of remote mysql db to tmp/db_server_data as .csv files.
 ```bash
 $ rake db:pull your_server@123.4.5.6
 ```